crsandoval/PEP-2020/week_1/README.md

 all defaults in the installation process.
 On Windows, installing git will also install for you a minimal unix environment with a “bash” shell and terminal window.
-We won’t be using the “bash” shell much, if at all, but you should know that it’s there if you need it.
+We won’t be using the “bash” shell much, if at all, but you should be aware of it.

 #### Windows specific notes